fabgcruz/aws/README.md

-# aws
+# AWS
-Some aws code examples
+Some automations to make the day to day easier